In the Media

 John Morganelli Jr. has been named the new director of admissions for the College of Arts & Sciences.
 In his role, he is responsible for overseeing all undergraduate admissions activities of the college — developing a plan to identify, recruit, select and yield the top applicants for whom Cornell is the best fit.

-Growing Ivy
+Growing Ivy Book

 Most students admitted to great universities engage in the learning process a bit differently.
 A former Ivy League Admissions Director provides insight into the difference between those qualified to get-in; and those who actually get-in.